 - The mediator can prepare an Open Statement of Financial Information containing all the financial information disclosed and discussed by the parties during the mediation process.

 - You do not have to attend mediation if you feel it would be inappropriate for your situation.

 - However, if you want to apply to a family court for decisions about matters relating to finances or children after divorce and separation, you may need to first attend a Mediation Information and Assessment Meeting (MIAM) to show you have at least considered family mediation.

 - There are certain limited circumstances where you may not need to attend a MIAM, such as where there has been a history of domestic abuse.

 - A Mediation Information and Assessment Meeting (MIAM) is a session with a mediator to talk through the process and how it might benefit you.
 You do not have to attend with your former partner, so it does not matter if they refuse to consider mediation.

 - At the end of the MIAM, you can decide whether to proceed with mediation or you can choose another option, such as seeking further legal advice.
 Your mediator will also give you a certificate so if you decide to go to court, you can show that you have already tried mediation.

 If you would like to refer a client or partner to mediation please download or print out our mediation referral form.

-The costs are structured around the number of mediation sessions held with the mediator.
-Often 2 – 4 sessions of 90 minutes each are required (it may be more or less, depending on what you have to deal with).
+- The costs are structured around the number of mediation sessions held with the mediator.
+Often 2 – 4 sessions of 90 minutes each are required (it may be, depending on what you must deal with).
 Our fees are £250.00 + VAT per hour per couple.
-This means a 90 minute session with a mediator costs £375.00 + VAT (£450.00 inclusive of VAT) per couple.
+This means a 90-minute session with a mediator costs £375.00 + VAT (£450.00 inclusive of VAT) per couple.